EarzuChan/Ryo/RYO_CONSOLE_USER_HANDBOOK.md

-# Database Package Console Editor User Manual
+# Ryo Console User Handbook

 ## Commands and Usage:
 1. Open a File: